On long-term fatigue damage estimation for a floating offshore wind turbine using a surrogate model: Methodology

 With such an approach, the accuracy of the long-term fatigue damage evaluation depends on the accuracy of the regression.
 Note that $k_{f|X,\mathbf{y}}(\mathbf{x}^*,\mathbf{x}^*)$ indicates the variance of the predicted value at $\mathbf{x}^*$.
 The predictive value of $DEL_\text{1-Hz}$ for $\mathbf{x}^*$ is expected to follow a normal distribution, $N(\mu (\mathbf{x}^*),\sigma^2(\mathbf{x}^*))$.
 New training data points can be selected based on the predictive variance \cite{pasolli2011gaussian} and this predictive variance would decrease over iterations.
 Because the joint probability of occurrence and the importance (to damage) are in general different for distinct sea states, a variance-based weighted learning algorithm should be adopted \cite{yue2020active}.
 In this study, we consider the confidence interval of weighted short-term damage as an indicator of uncertainty.
 Given a $z$ score, $\gamma$, the confidence interval of the predicted $LTD(T)$ can be estimated as:

-where $p(\mathbf{x}^*)$ is the probability density function evaluated at the sea state $\mathbf{x}^*$ .
+where $\hat p(\mathbf{x}^*)$ is the PDF evaluated at the sea state $\mathbf{x}^*$ .
 In this study, $b$ is assumed to be 3; thus, we define the width of the confidence interval for short-term damage ,$CI(T,\mathbf{x}^*)$, as the predictive uncertainty at each sea state:

 In each iteration, a new sea state, $\mathbf{x}_{q+1}$, with the highest $CI(T=3600\text{s})$ is added to the training set $X$ for the next iteration:

 Figure~\ref{fig:iteration} illustrates how the new sea state is selected to reduce the absolute residual $|\hat{D}(T,\mathbf{x}^*)\hat{p}(\mathbf{x}^*)-D(T,\mathbf{x}^*)\hat{p}(\mathbf{x}^*)|$.
 In Fig.~\ref{fig:iteration}(a), the sea state with the highest $CI(T=\SI{3600}{\second})$ in the $i^{th}$ iteration is added to the training data for the next iteration (Fig.~\ref{fig:iteration}(c)), thus reducing the residual significantly, as shown in Figs.~\ref{fig:iteration}(b) and (d).
 The proposed framework for efficient long-term fatigue damage assessment based on a surrogate Gaussian process regression model is presented in Fig.~\ref{fig:framework}.
 The metocean data analysis defines the initial sea states used to train the GPR model.
 The GPR model for $DEL_\text{1-Hz}$ of each wind speed bin is updated in every iteration with an additional sea state.
 When the response surface for each wind bin has converged, overall long-term fatigue damage can be calculated.